rydlande/Portfolio2/README.md

-A simple overview of the use/purpose of the project.
+A simple overview of the purpose of this project.

 ## Description